aennisjr/file-manager/README.md

-# downloads-manager
+# file-manager
-Manage files in your downloads folder automatically.
+Manage files in your Windows folder automatically.